 Architecture for Dogs

-The specially made architectural pieces are all designed with a different dog breed in mind, including the Beagle, Bichon Frise, Shiba Inu, Boston Terrier and Poodle.
-Look out for further news of exciting opportunities for smaller dogs to interact with some of the pieces.
+The specially made architectural pieces are designed with a different dog breed in mind, including the Beagle, Bichon Frise, Shiba Inu, Boston Terrier and Poodle.

 Architecture for Dogs was first launched at Design Miami in 2012 and has since received global recognition, touring in Japan, China and Brazil.

 In addition to viewing our Architecture for Dogs exhibition virtually through a full 3D tour, it is also possible to create and share your own Architecture for Dogs online.
 Download our worksheet below and draw a sketch or rough plan of your dog-friendly architecture - either digitally, via your favourite design software, or by hand by printing off our worksheet.